code-chandan/MechaGrip/journal.md

 ---

 ### July 16th made the bom and attached render pics
-today i worked on the bill of materials and took a few pictures of the bom, took some time to check my electronics inventory and check what i have and also finding cheapest parts took some time, the bom was coming upto somewhere around 100$ which is cheaper than most of the robotic arm builds. also the render looks cool, ive attached the image below.
+I worked mostly on the robotic arm's Bill of Materials (BOM) today.
+In order to prevent needless purchases, I began by examining my current electronics inventory.
+Although it took some time, this contributed to the overall cost savings.To keep the build within my means, I also took the time to source parts and compare costs.
+The final list cost about $100, which is a lot less than most similar robotic arm builds.In addition, I worked on rendering the robot's current model.
+The render looks good and shows the development thus far.

 time spent: 2.5 hrs

 | Image | Description |
 |-------|-------------|
 | <img width="626" height="1065" alt="Screenshot 2025-07-19 173041" src="https://github.com/user-attachments/assets/bff52ffd-d78b-4408-8a36-811785ed079c" /> | Final render of MechaGrip  before the real cuts begin.
 Time to build. |

+---

+### July 17th made the firmware of the robot
+Today, I began writing the firmware for the robotic arm.
+The objective was to implement basic servo motor control using the Arduino Servo.h library.
+I set up a simple sketch to control multiple servos, check their angles, and guarantee smooth motion.
+At first, jitter and unresponsive servos were minor issues that were fixed by carefully allocating PWM pins and modifying the delay values.

+time spent: 1.5 hours

 ---